Campus Improvement Projects

 • Earliest Ready/Open Date: August 2027

-• Project Scope: Complete renovation of HSC to accommodate Massage Therapy, Marketing, and additional student space.
+• Project Scope: Complete renovation of HSC to accommodate Massage Therapy, Communications & Marketing, and additional student space.
 Estimated cost: $1,900,000.

-• Timeline: Renovation and build-out by Summer 2025
+• Timeline: Renovation and buildout by late fall 2025

 • Project Scope: Adding a second elevator at the north end of the Health Sciences Center would significantly enhance accessibility and alleviate the hardship faced by students, staff, and community members.
 While this addition would impact student space on all floors, the existing "RVC Shell Space" on the third floor could be repurposed to accommodate the lost student space.